-The main part of the proof is somewhat lengthy, and is given in \cref{prop:main}.
-We firstly present \cref{cor:KriegerLemma} and its proof under the assumption that \cref{thm:main} holds.
-Secondly, we show the proof of \cref{thm:main} under the assumption that \cref{prop:main} holds.
-The proof of \cref{prop:main} is given in the end of this section.
-Now, we start by presenting some devices for the argument. \textbf{The following argument in this section is only for weighted graphs.} The same argument is not possible for flexible graphs.
-Nevertheless, the conclusion that is related to flexible covering in \cref{thm:main} is also valid via \cref{rem:principle}.
-A corollary of \cref{thm:main} is an analogue of Krieger's Lemma (cf. \cite[Lemma 2.2]{Boyle_1984LowerEntroFactOfSoficSys}) for the zero-dimensional case. \begin{cor} Let $(X,f)$ be a zero-dimensional homeomorphic system, i.e., $f$ is a homeomorphism.
+The main part of the proof is somewhat lengthy and is presented in \cref{prop:main}.
+First, we present \cref{cor:KriegerLemma} and its proof under the assumption that \cref{thm:main} holds.
+Second, we present the proof of \cref{thm:main} under the assumption that \cref{prop:main} holds.
+The proof of \cref{prop:main} is presented at the end of this subsection.
+We start by presenting some devices for the argument. \textbf{The following argument is applicable only to weighted graphs.} It is not applicable to flexible graphs.
+Nevertheless, the conclusion that is related to flexible covering models in \cref{thm:main} is also valid via \cref{rem:principle}.
+A corollary of \cref{thm:main} is an analogue of Krieger's lemma (cf. \cite[Lemma 2.2]{Boyle_1984LowerEntroFactOfSoficSys}) for the zero-dimensional case. \begin{cor}[Krieger's Marker Lemma] Let $(X,f)$ be an invertible zero-dimensional system.
 Let $L \ge 1$ and $\ep > 0$.
-Then, there exists a closed and open set $F$ such that $\barF := \bigcup_{0 \le i \le L}f^i(F)$ is a tower, and if $x \notin \bigcup_{-L \le i \le L} f^i(F)$, then there exists a periodic point $p$ of period $l \le L$ such that $d(x,p) \le \ep$. \end{cor}
+Then, there exists a closed and open set $F$ such that $\barF := \bigcup_{0 \le i \le L}f^i(F)$ is a tower, and if $x \notin \bigcup_{-L \le i \le L} f^i(F)$, then there exists a periodic point $p$ of least period $\le L$ such that $d(x,p) \le \ep$. \end{cor}